Now accepting applications for the October 5th session

 These diagrams are first-round

-We practice what we preach around here – so, we keep things fluid.
-These diagrams might be low res – or whacky – until we know we like them – and then we’ll make the real ones.
+We practice what we preach around here – (Lean/Agile workflows) so, we keep things loose as we work.
+These diagrams might be low res – or whacky – until we know they are clear and concise – and then we’ll finalize them.
+Feedback is welcome!

 Does this look familiar?

 I know this place very well.
 I spent many many lost nights there… – BUT I wasn’t sent there by some outside force.
 I willingly chose this path (over and over) and over again – in the hopes that I could “speed things up.”
 I had all the concepts organized in my head… and I just needed the code… right? (no, not right)